eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

    part of the standalone `Pinttrs <https://pinttrs.readthedocs.io/>`_ library.

-This guide presents how unit handling is documented in the API reference and how to handle units in Eradiate it as a user.
+This guide presents how unit handling is documented in the API reference and how to handle units in Eradiate as a user.
 For a technical view on unit handling, see the Pinttrs documentation and source code.

 .. note::  It is strongly advised to—at least—get familiar with